 The White Tailed Sea Eagles of Kenmare Bay

-The White-tailed Sea Eagle is the fourth largest eagle in the world!
-Measuring up to 0.94m in length with a wingspan of up to 2.45 m (8 ft) which is the largest wingspan of any eagle, and is on average the fourth heaviest eagle in the world, the largest known specimen weighing approximately 17lb.
+The White-tailed Sea Eagles is the fourth largest eagles in the world!
+Measuring up to 0.94m in length with a wingspan of up to 2.45 m (8 ft) which is the largest wingspan of any eagle.
+Is the fourth heaviest eagle in the world.
+The largest known specimen weighing approximately 17lb.

 Some individuals have been found to live over 25 years, 21 years being the average.

 The White-tailed Eagle’s diet is varied, opportunistic and seasonal.
 Prey can often include fish, birds and mammals.
-Many Sea Eagles live largely as scavengers, regularly pirating food from otters and other sea birds including cormorants, gulls, Ospreys and various other birds of prey.
-Carrion (flesh of deceased animals) is often the primary food source during lean winter months, with fish and ungulates being preferred but everything from marine mammals to livestock to even humans being eaten after death.
+Many Sea Eagles live largely as scavengers.
+Regularly pirating food from otters and other sea birds including cormorants, gulls, Ospreys and various other birds of prey.
+Carrion is often the primary food source during lean winter months.
+With fish and ungulates being preferred but everything from marine mammals to livestock to even humans being eaten after death..
 However, this eagle can be a powerful hunter as well.
 The daily food requirement for a White-tailed Eagle is in range of 500–600 g.
-Although generally a less active hunter than the Golden Eagle, competition over food can go either way, depending on the individual eagle.
-They can exist at higher population densities and typically outnumber Golden Eagles because of their longer gut and more efficient digestive system, being able to live better with less food.
+Although generally a less active hunter than the Golden Eagle, competition over food can go either way.
+They can exist at higher population densities and typically outnumber Golden Eagles.
+With their longer gut and more efficient digestive system, be able to live better with less food.